| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 Carriero et al. (2021) is implemented.
 The SV parameters and latent

-i.e. the free off-diagonal elements in , are sampled as in
+i.e. the free off-diagonal elements in , can be sampled

 Kastner, G. and Huber, F. Sparse (2020).
 Bayesian vector autoregressions in huge dimensions.
 Journal of Forecasting.
 39, 1142–1165, doi:10.1002/for.2680.